-Both $\C[\ft]^W$-modules are supported on the union of the root hyperplanes in $\ft^*/W$.
-If we specialize to a generic point in one of the hyperplanes, we can replace $G$ by its rank 1 subgroup, and the isomorphism follows from Corollary \ref{cor: rank 1}.
-Therefore the two modules are isomorphic outside of the union of pairwise intersections of hyperplanes, which has codimension 2. \end{proof}
+Both $\C[\ft]^W$-modules ${}_{0}\cA^{\hbar=0}_{d}$ and $\eee_{d}I^{(d)}$ are supported on the union of the root hyperplanes in $\ft/W$.
+If we specialize to a generic point in one of the hyperplanes, we can replace $G$ by its rank 1 subgroup by Lemma \ref{lem: localization factors through centralizer} as above, and the isomorphism follows from Corollary \ref{cor: rank 1}.
+Therefore the two modules are isomorphic outside of the union of pairwise intersections of hyperplanes, which has codimension 2.